Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 Tubular heaters come in various sizes from 1ft, 2ft, 3ft, and 4ft respectively.
 A 1 or 2-foot tubular heater would be suitable for smaller spaces like garden sheds, wardrobes, or small boats.
 Such a heater effectively warms up the space and only uses 60 watts of electricity.

 Bigger rooms like bathrooms, garages, or living rooms will benefit from something bigger like a 4ft tube heater.
-The large surface area allows the heat from the tube to cover a wide area faster.
+The large surface area allows the heat from the tube to cover a wider area faster.
 Despite its size, the 4-foot heater only consumes 240 watts of power, which is way lower compared to a boiler or gas heater.

 2. Give the heater enough room

-A clever way to reduce tube heater running costs is installing the heater in an open space (without other objects close by).
+A clever way to reduce tube heater running costs is to install the heater in an open space (without other objects close by).
 This allows the heat to radiate from the unit covering a wide area.
 Installing the heater close to objects will block heat from spreading.
 This will not only cause the unit to overheat and use more energy, but it can also cause a fire.

 3. Close all windows and doors